-When the ASA released their statement on p-values and statistical significance in 2017, it created a new wave of discussion and debate on p-values and null hypothesis significance testing (NHST).
+When the ASA released their statement released a statement in The American Statistician on p-values and statistical significance in 2016, it created a new wave of discussion and debate on p-values and null hypothesis significance testing (NHST).

 With numerous alternative approaches to statistical inference being championed and some calls to abandon statistical significance completely, it has never been a better time to catch up on these alternatives and see their potential effects on the areas of study planning and sample size determination.
 We will explore these issues in this free webinar presented by nQuery.